At Level 1, COVID-19 is contained in New Zealand and there is no community transmission.

 - Healthline for free on 0800 358 5453.

 A health professional will let you know the next steps and whether you should get a test.

 How testing works

 There's more than one way to test for COVID-19, for example, a nose swab or a sputum test.
-Whatever form a test takes, it involves collecting a sample from you that's then sent to a lab to be analysed.
-The results may take some time.
+Whatever form a test takes, it involves collecting a sample from you.
+That sample goes to a lab to be analysed.
+The lab results may take some time.

-Anyone being tested will be told when and how to expect their results.
-Whether you test positive or negative, you should be notified about your results.
-You should continue to act as though you have COVID-19 and self-isolate until you're notified of your results.
+When you are tested you will be told when and how to expect your results.
+Whether you test positive or negative, you will be notified about your results.
+While you wait for your results you may be advised to self-isolate.
+Your medical professional will advise you on this.

-Anyone being tested should follow the advice they're given at the time about what to do next.
+If you are tested you should follow the advice you're given about what to do next.

 Help protect healthcare workers when getting tested

 If you get tested, we need your help to keep healthcare workers safe.
 That means continuing to cough into your elbow, cover any sneezes and staying 2 metres away from other people wherever possible.